SeemaNegi/Improving-Deep-Neural-Networks-Hyperparameter-tuning-Regularization-and-Optimization/README.md

 - Recognize that a model without regularization gives us a better accuracy on the training set but nor necessarily on the test set.

 - Understand that we could use both dropout and regularization on our model.

+## Week 1 / Gradient Checking:-

+The assignment allows to:-

+- Implement gradient checking from scratch.

+- Understand how to use the difference formula to check our backpropagation implementation.

+- Recognize that our backpropagation algorithm should give us similar results as the ones we got by computing the difference formula.

+- Learn how to identify which parameter's gradient was computed incorrectly.